id-tarzanych/countries/README.txt

  * Continent      - Asia
  * Enabled        - Yes

-The official names were taken from WikiPedia [2] and the majority of the continent information was imported from Country codes API project [3].
+The official names were originally taken from WikiPedia [2] and the majority of the continent information was imported from Country codes API project [3].

+Country updates are added when the ISO officially releases these.
+This process may be up to 2 - 6 months.
+South Sudans inclusion took around a month.
+Kosovo is taking many months, but this should be added in the near future as Kosovo is a member both the IMF and World Bank.

 Please report any omissions / errors.

-I have no plans to create a "Countries bundle", which would allow users to extend this table using the Fields API.
-I am willing to give someone CVS access to either create a sub-project within this module to do this or if done via another project, access to make requires changes within the Countries module to accomplish this task.
-And to anyone else that just wants to help!

 2 - Alter Drupals core country list